-- a sample 50th anniversary toast or golden wedding anniversary speech, from a husband to his wife, Sarah.
+- a sample 50th anniversary toast or golden wedding anniversary speech, from a husband, Mark, to his wife, Sarah.

-(As you read, imagine this 50th anniversary toast being said aloud.
-See in your mind a room full of friends and family gathered to witness and celebrate 50 years worth of living together.
-They'll know about those good and not so good times and they'll love remembering them with you.
+See in your mind a room full of family and friends gathered together to witness and celebrate 50 years of living together.
+These people all know about the good and the not so good times this couple have experienced and they'll love remembering them.

-For the record, my husband rode a motorbike when we were young and yes, he did once bring me a bunch of white daisies minus their heads!
-That part of the speech is all true.)
+For the record, my husband rode a motorbike when we were young and yes, he did once bring me a bunch of white roadside daisies minus their heads!
+That part of the speech is all true.

-Sarah knows I haven't been good at speaking of love.
-Those words got tangled on my tongue and caught between my teeth.
+After 50 years Sarah knows I not good at romance or speaking about love.
+Those kind of words always got tangled on my tongue and caught between my teeth.
 They never did come out right, not as I intended anyway.

 Even when I proposed, it came out all wrong.

-But you knew what I meant, thank goodness.
-Here's a tip for all you guys; getting her a bunch of flowers is great.
-She'll love it.
+(Here's a tip for all you guys; getting her a bunch of flowers is great.
+She'll love it.)

 Giving her a bunch of stalks though, that takes a special girl to understand.
 And that's what Sarah did.
 She knew from the moment I handed them over it was a big moment.